RishitPant/System_Threat_Forecaster/README.md

 System Threat Forecaster is a binary classification system built on a modified version of a malware prediction dataset with Windows device telemetry covering engine versions, OS metadata, hardware specs, antivirus signature data, and more.
 The goal is to predict `target` (0 = clean, 1 = malware-infected) for each system record.

 This was a graded academic ML project with an associated viva.
-The dataset was intentionally modified from the original source.
-The judging metric was accuracy.
+The dataset was intentionally modified from the original source, making it a hard problem: **the top leaderboard score in the class was 64.95% accuracy.** The judging metric was accuracy.

 **What this project covers end-to-end:**

 - Raw data cleaning (duplicate removal, column pruning, missing-target handling)
 - Rich feature engineering — version splitting, date decomposition, categorical grouping, derived hardware features
 - Sklearn `ColumnTransformer` preprocessing with type-aware pipelines
-- 7-model baseline evaluation (accuracy, F1, precision, recall, ROC-AUC, average precision)
+- 7-model baseline evaluation with full metrics (accuracy, F1, precision, recall, ROC-AUC, average precision)
 - Bayesian hyperparameter tuning via **Optuna** (TPE sampler, 20 trials, AUC-optimized) on the top 3 models
 - Recursive Feature Elimination with Cross-Validation (**RFECV**) on the best tuned model
 - Per-stage visual eval reports: confusion matrix, ROC curve, PR curve for every model at every stage
+- **SHAP analysis** — global feature importance, summary plot, dependence plots, and single-prediction waterfall explanations
-- MLflow experiment tracking — all runs logged with metrics, params, and stage tags; final model registered in MLflow Model Registry
+- **MLflow experiment tracking** — all runs logged with metrics, params, and stage tags; final model registered in MLflow Model Registry
 - Serialized artifacts (`model.pkl`, `preprocessor.pkl`) for reproducible inference
 - Flask web app with drag-and-drop CSV upload, prediction summary, and CSV download
 - Dockerized deployment on Hugging Face Spaces (port 7860)